chsasank/chsasank.github.io/_posts/tech/2020-12-31-edge-of-chaos.md

 $$ p(n) = p_0 n^{-\alpha}. $$

 This distribution is what is called *power law*.
 There are a lot of names to this distribution: mathematicians call it pareto distribution, while physicians call it $1/f$ noise.
-It shows up in lot of places starting from economics, geology to world wide web.
+It shows up in lot of places from economics, geology to world wide web.
 Pareto law, which states 20% events cause 80% consequences follows from the power law.

 <figure>
 <label for="mn-fig-4" class="margin-toggle">⊕</label><input type="checkbox" id="mn-fig-4" class="margin-toggle">